rust-cli/book/src/tutorial/setup.md

 Start by running
 `cargo new grrs`
 in the directory you store your programming projects in.
-If look at the newly created `grrs` directory, you’ll find a typical setup for a Rust project:
+If you look at the newly created `grrs` directory, you’ll find a typical setup for a Rust project:

 - A `Cargo.toml` file that contains metadata for our project,